CollinDewey/terascripting/content/articles/paste-with-powershell/index.md

 title: Pasting in Paste Restricted Locations on Windows with PowerShell
 author: Collin Dewey
 date: '2025-03-05'
-lastmod: '2025-03-05'
+lastmod: '2025-03-06'
 type: Article
 slug: paste-with-powershell
 description: "Using PowerShell to bypass paste restrictions in applications by simulating keyboard inputs with a single command.
-No additional software required."
+No additional software required.
+Paste in Proxmox, paste in a Virtual Machine, paste anywhere."
 ---

 When you copy text, that goes into a temporary space called the clipboard.
 When you paste, it dumps the contents from that clipboard.
-Copy and Paste help speed up tasks all the time, but some applications don't want you to be able to paste.
-This could be pasting into text fields online (Retype your email/password), or pasting text into an online virtual machine that doesn't have that ability.
+Copy and Paste help speed up tasks all the time, but some applications don't want or don't support pasting.

+This causes some common issues
+- How do I paste in Proxmox?
+- How do I paste into a Virtual Machine?
+- How do I paste in a password field where paste is disabled?
+- How do I paste in an application where normal paste doesn't work?

 ---
 ## TL;DR